serendio-labs/diskoveror-ta/README.md

 ##### **Execution**
 To execute the .jar file, the following command has to be run from the command line.

-To display all of Entity, Topics, Sentiment.
+To display all of Entity, Topic, Sentiment.
 >      /diskoveror-ta/target$ java -Xmx2048m -jar diskoverorta-0.1.jar -all

 To display only the Results of Entity.